alarstyle/contao-pattern/README.md

 ## Template labels

+You can define label for template name, it will be shown instead of file name in the template select field.
-One label for all languages:
+It can be one label for all backend languages:
 ```
 {{%
     "label": "Template Label"
 %}}
 ```
-Multilanguage label:
+or specific label for different languages:
 ```
 {{%
     "label":